 After an almost silent march out of the cavern, Brett turns to me.

-It’s the first time they’ve asked me about my future instead of commanding me to do something.
+It’s the first time they’ve asked me about what I want to do instead of commanding me to do it.

 “I’d like to stay here and assist the crew of the Tolkien,” I reply without hesitation.

 “I have a great deal of experience I can share with them in case they run into any obstacles down here,” I continue.